First of all, let`s define what is B2B food marketplace and how it works.

 - Create your buyer persona

-In case of B2B food industry, your buyer persona are both manufacturers and bulk buyers.
+In case of B2B food industry, your buyer persona are both manufacturers (B2B suppliers and distributors) and bulk buyers.
 If you only start to head into the market, reach out to your network (co-workers, partners, social media network) to get a large number of people who may become your target customers.
 Your aim at this stage is to find out their pain points and challenges.
 After this, think about how your platform can solve them.

 - Expand your product and services range